 Biographical / Historical

-Arminda Bates was born in Florence, OR, in 1878, the daughter of lighthouse keepers Samuel and Perpetua Bates.
-The family relocated to Pinesdale, OR, in 1888 to escape the perpetual dampness.
-Arminda attended the Academy of the Pines and the College of the Pines, graduating in 1899.
-After additional education at Columbia University in New York, she became the College’s first professional librarian in 1901, and held that post until 1916.
-She then married Arthur Fix, a lighthouse keeper, and served with him for the remainder of their careers at the Coquille River Lighthouse in Bandon, OR.
+Arminda Bates was born in Florence, Oregon in 1878, the daughter of the lighthouse keepers Samuel and Perpetua Bates.
+The family relocated to Pinesdale, Oregon in 1888 to escape the perpetual dampness of Florence.
+Arminda attended the Academy of the Pines and the College of the Pines graduating in 1899.
+After additional educaion at Columbia University in New York, she became the College's first professional librarian in 1901 and held that position until 1916.
+She then married Arthur Fix, a lighthouse keeper, and served with him for the remainder of their careers at the Coquille River Lighthouse in Bandon, Oregon.
 They had no children.
-With the lighthouse’s proximity to town, she took an active role in developing the public library.
+With the lighthouse's proximity to town, Arminda took an active role in developing the public library.
 She died in Bandon in 1963.

 - Description rules